marthandshivakumar/Tender_propsals/README.md

 ## Reorder Proposals

-This function allows users to reorder the list of proposals.
+This function allows users to reorder the list of proposals